pieter-van-prooijen/frontpage/README.md

 * Type a query in lucene syntax for a full-text search
 * Use the _q_ request parameter to specify a query via the url.
-* Narrow / broaden search results by the facets on the left side, these are toggles.
+* Narrow / broaden search results by toggling the facets on the left side.
 * The date facets are hierarchical.
 * Select a document by clicking on its title, you can then edit the document in-place.
+* Show all documents on a certain date by clicking the article timestamp.

 The app is styled using the [Zurb Foundation](foundation.zurb.com) CSS framework.

 # Development
 If you want a browser REPL, startup a nrepl (for instance in Emacs with "M-x